-A woman is wondering if she was wrong for telling her husband that their nanny should be ‘the boss’ during night-time routine with their kids.
+A woman is questioning whether she made a mistake by suggesting to her husband that their nanny should be in charge during the night-time routine with their children.

 A mother of three, who we’ll call Julie, is seeking advice after her husband’s reluctance to discipline their children during bath and bedtime routines has caused a rift in their family.

 The mother, who works a regular 9-5 job, hired a nanny to help with the children’s care.
 Her husband’s high-profile job means he is often away from home, leaving her to handle the children’s routines alone, which is why she needed to hire someone to help her with taking care of the children.

 Julie explained that the nanny has become like a third parent to their children, and they have developed a routine that works well for everyone.

 “We’ve gotten close over the past 6 months doing this.
 In many ways, she’s become like a third parent to the kids.
 She’s so good with them.
 We’ve created a routine that works well.
 I tend to the baby during bath and bed, she handles the older 2.
 It’s a nice rhythm and my mental health has gotten so much better.”